fredad/veat/README.md

 Time to create the invite!

-Create your invitation by simply enter the title
+Create your invitation by simply enter the title:
 ```
 Girls Night Out!
 ```
-a brief description
+a brief description:
 ```
 Hey girls, miss you all!
 Let's get dinner next week!
 ```
-a date range within which the event is going to happen
+a date range within which the event is going to happen:
 ```
 4-20 to 4-27
 ```